Mountain-Style House Plans: Not Just for Vacation Homes

 Here is a look into the kitchen/dining area from the Great Room (Plan #160-1009).

 People who prefer to go retro with their mountain home may like the A-frame—a style that took off in the late ‘50s through the ‘70s.
-With its steep roofline that helps the snow slide to the ground, the A-frame is often considered a classic style for a vacation home/weekend retreat in the mountains or in snowy lake areas.
+With its steep roofline that helps the snow slide to the ground, the A-frame has often been considered a classic style for a vacation home/weekend retreat in the mountains or in snowy lake areas.

-This delightful two-story A-frame vacation home above—with the signature steep roof—packs a lot in 1,677 square feet of space: a wraparound porch with a roof over the main entrance (below), an abundance of large windows around the home for natural light to filter in, high ceilings, a spacious Great Room, two bedrooms, a loft for extra sleeping space, a mudroom, a pantry, and a private deck in second story master suite (Plan #177-1032).
+This delightful two-story A-frame vacation home above—with the signature steep roof—packs a lot in 1,677 square feet of space: a wraparound porch with a roof over the main entrance (below), an abundance of large windows around the home for natural light to filter in, high ceilings, a spacious Great Room, two bedrooms, a loft for extra sleeping space, a mudroom, a pantry, and a private deck in the second-story master suite (Plan #177-1032).

 A-frame homes are simply constructed—with a mix of wood and stone that gives them a feel of the rustic.
 Usually one-and-a-half to two-story structures, A-frames have high ceilings with exposed beams and modern open floor plans.
-Their distinct features are: wraparound porches, huge glass-pane doors, floor-to-ceiling windows that open to the decks, fireplaces, and lofts for additional bed space.
+Their distinct features are wraparound porches, huge glass-pane doors, floor-to-ceiling windows that open to the decks, fireplaces, and lofts for additional bed space.

-Here’s another classic A-frame style vacation home, nestled in the mountain area.
+Here’s another classic A-frame style vacation home nestled in the mountain area.
 The two-story, three-bedroom house plan comes with wide windows, high ceilings, a spacious wraparound deck for outdoor entertaining, a Great Room, a fireplace, and a master suite on the second floor.
 You can look down at the living and dining areas from the second-story balcony (Plan #146-2827).

 Craftsman-Style Mountain Homes

 With its emphasis on simple elegance and beauty, the mountain house plan is closely related to the Craftsman style, one of the most popular and appealing architectural designs.
-Craftsman homes—born out of the Arts and Crafts movement—emphasize simplicity, originality, functionality, and the use of local materials, including shingles, brick, stone and wood.
+Craftsman homes—born out of the Arts and Crafts movement—emphasize simplicity, originality, functionality, and the use of local materials, including shingles, brick, stone, and wood.

 Craftsman homes are versatile and adaptable.
-Similar to the mountain-style homes, they come with wide porches, high ceilings, open floor layouts, exposed beams, and rafters along with triangular trims in the gables.
+Similar to the mountain-style homes, they come with wide porches, high ceilings, open floor layouts, exposed beams, and rafters, along with triangular trims in the gables.
 All of these features create an inviting and lovely rustic look.